greenelab/GCB535/Syllabus.md

 ### Late grading policy:

-For in-class lab assignments, we will not accept late turn-ins.
-For homework, we will grade assignments turned in after the due date up to one week past the deadline, but grades will be penalized (minus 30% off).
-Our late policy is driven by fairness, because answer keys will be handed out a week after problems are due.
+Our late grading policy is driven by fairness.
+This policy allows us to return assignments quickly while providing flexibility where it is required.

+* Prelab assignments are collected at the start of class.
+We are unable to accept late turn-ins.
+This material is required in order to fully participate in the in class exercises.

+* Homework is due at the start of class immediately following the class in which it was assigned (e.g. homework assigned Monday is due at the start of class on Wednesday).
+Homework will be accepted up to one class after its due date (e.g. assigned Monday would be accepted at the start of class on Friday, but grades will be penalized (minus 30% off).

 ## Plagiarism policy